RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

 In Youtube footage from **Pernoelle** [^10], we can see a programmer working on the Super Nintendo game Pilotwings using an IDE back in 1990, but it is unclear which IDE is being used:
 ![Pilotwings development](https://github.com/user-attachments/assets/12925c41-58a7-4c79-8333-1341c9499133)

-However looking closly at the keyboard the the PC we can see its a Sony NEWS workstation, so it must have been an IDE that supported that platform.
+However looking closly at the keyboard the the PC we can see its a **Sony NEWS** workstation, so it must have been an IDE that supported that platform.

+## Was there an official SDK?
+Yes, we have a seperate page for the Official Super Nintendo Software Development kits:
+{% include link-to-other-post.html post="/super-famicom-snes-sdk/" description="For more information about the **Super Nintendo** software development kit check out this post" %}

 ## How would teams send their games to QA or to the press?
-FTP servers were setup for sending builds across the world but for local testing the code would be flashed to an EEPROM chip (Electrically Erasable Programmable Read-Only Memory) and put in a cartridge shell (either an modified retail cartridge or a specialised cartridge.
+**FTP servers** were setup for sending builds across the world but for local testing the code would be flashed to an EEPROM chip (Electrically Erasable Programmable Read-Only Memory) and put in a cartridge shell (either an modified retail cartridge or a specialised cartridge.

 ## How large were SNES game development teams?
 According to **Brain Fargo** of Interplay his SNES games had teams of 5 people on average working on a single game.